panda3d/panda3d-docs/programming/physics/ode/collision-detection.rst

 Collision Events
 ----------------

-In Panda3D 1.6 and above, it's possible to receive an event when a collision occurs.
+It is also possible to receive an event when a collision occurs.
 You need to set the name of the event by doing:

 .. only:: python